Eduardo06sp/chess-cli/README.md

 rspec spec/chess_spec.rb
 ```

+## Acknowledgements
+* [The Odin Project](https://www.theodinproject.com/home), my favorite, highly-recommended resource for learning full-stack web development
+  * For providing this project idea ([see the instructions for this assignment here](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/ruby-final-project)
+  * For their kind, helpful Discord community
+* [TextKool](https://textkool.com/en), an ASCII text-art generator (plus more!)
+  * Used to display draw & checkmate text art

 ## Reporting Issues/Feedback
 Bug reports are greatly appreciated.
 You may create a new issue with a description of the problem, and the steps leading up to it.